duarteocarmo/duarteocarmo.com/content/pages/bye.md

 title: Sorry to see you go..
 slug: bye

-Sorry to see you go!
+It's alright.
+No heart feelings.

-Would love to know more about why you unsubscribed, if you feel like giving me some feedback, [email me](mailto:me@duarteocarmo.com)!
+However, I would love to know more about why you unsubscribed, if you feel like giving me some feedback, [email me](mailto:me@duarteocarmo.com)!